A class of 2x2 correlated random-matrix models with Brody spacing distribution: Complex Matrices and Eigenvalues

 \subsection{Complex Matrices with Real Eigenvalues}

-Condition (\ref{MB2}) for sub-class A and the conditions in (\ref{MBtunies1})-(\ref{MBtunies3}) for sub-class B each constitute an underdetermined quadratic polynomial system.
+Condition (\ref{MB2}) for sub-class A, conditions (\ref{MBtunies1})-(\ref{MBtunies3}) for sub-class B, and conditions (\ref{MCegGen1a})-(\ref{MCegGen1b}) for sub-class C, each constitute an underdetermined quadratic polynomial system.
 As previously discussed, these systems possess an infinite number of real and complex solutions.
-In defining sub-classes A, B, and C, all constants were stipulated to be real.
+In defining sub-classes A, B, and C, the constants $\{c_j\}$ were stipulated to be real.
 This was done to simplify the conditioning of the constants, but is not a strict requirement.
-If the constants are permitted to be complex, then the defining conditions can be generalized so as to admit complex matrices with real eigenvalues.
+If the constants $\{c_j\}$ are permitted to be complex, then the defining conditions can be generalized so as to admit complex matrices with real eigenvalues.
 For example, condition (\ref{MB2}) for sub-class A would be replaced by the following three conditions:

 An example satisfying conditions (\ref{condsModAcmplx}) is:

 which is non-Hermitian.
 Note that the power constants $\{a,b\}$ were again chosen to be $q$-dependent and were prescribed as follows: $\{a(q)=-(q+1),b(q)=q+3\}$.
 Complex Hermitian matrices are precluded from sub-class A due to the restriction $a \neq b$.